-Frank Delaney is a writer and broadcaster.
-Read his article on James Joyce for The Public Domain Review here, and learn more about his work at his website – www.frankdelaney.com – where his weekly podcast deconstructing Ulysses is past one million unique downloads.
+Frank Delaney was a writer and broadcaster.
+Read his article on James Joyce for The Public Domain Review here, and learn more about his work at his website – www.frankdelaney.com – where his podcast deconstructing Ulysses is past one million unique downloads.

 Links to Public Domain Works

 - Various books by Beatrix Potter